SebestyenBenedek/encryption/README.md

 - Make your changes and commit: git commit -m 'Add some feature'.
 - Push to your fork: git push origin feature-name.
 - Open a pull request.

+# Future plans

+In the upcoming stages of development, the project aims to achieve the following:

+1. **Code Testing:**
+   - Thoroughly test the entire codebase to ensure its reliability and identify any potential issues or bugs.

+2. **Implementing Asymmetric Encryption:**
+   - Develop and integrate an asymmetric encryption algorithm to enhance the project's capabilities.
+This addition will focus on encrypting and decrypting messages and data, expanding the application beyond password management.

 # Authors